fivequarters/q5/docs/release-notes/fusebit-http-api.md

 <!-- 1.
 TOC
 {:toc} -->

+# Version 1.20.28

+_Released 7/27/21_

+- **Enhancement** Subscriptions now support default values supplied via global configuration elements.

+# Version 1.20.27

+_Released 7/26/21_

+- **Enhancement** OperationId corresponding to processing of session into instances and identities is now saved to sessions.

+## Version 1.20.26

+_Released 07/23/21_

+- **Enhancement** Restricts access to the static IP feature of Fusebit Functions to subscriptions that contain the `staticIp` flag set to `"true"`.

+## Version 1.20.25

+_Released 07/20/21_

+- **Enhancement** Improves /v1/health to also check for the liveliness of RDS.

 ## Version 1.20.24

 _Released 07/16/21_

-- **Enhancement** Integration Sessions can now be ran against an existing set of Instances and Identities in order to update their values
+- **Enhancement** Integration Sessions can now be ran against an existing set of Instances and Identities in order to update their values.

 ## Version 1.20.23